mozbugbox/Unblock-Youku/dns-reverse-proxy/README.md

 	nodejs ./droxy.js [--options]

 Options:
   --ip               local IP address to listen on        [default: "0.0.0.0"] --dns-host         remote dns host. default: first in /etc/resolve.conf
   --sogou-dns        DNS used to lookup IP of sogou proxy servers
                                                                [default: null]
   --sogou-network    choose between "edu" and "dxt"            [default: null] --extra-url-list   load extra url redirect list from a JSON file
-  --ext-ip          for public DNS, DNS proxy route to the given public IP.
+  --ext-ip           for public DNS, the DNS proxy route to the given public
+                     IP.
 If set to "lookup", try to find the public IP through http://httpbin.org/ip.
 If a domain name is given, the IP will be lookup through DNS  [default: null] --dns-no-relay     don't relay un-routed domain query to upstream DNS
   --dns-rate-limit   DNS query rate limit per sec per IP. -1 = no limit
-                                                                 [default: 20]
+                                                                 [default: 25]
   --dns-port         local port for the DNS proxy to listen on.
 Useful with
                      port forward                                [default: 53] --http-port        local port for the HTTP proxy to listen on.
-Useful with port forward                                 [default: 80] --config, -c      load the given configuration file [default: "/home/johndoe/.config/ub.uku.droxy/config.json"] --debug, -D       debug mode
+Useful with port forward                                [default: 80] --http-rate-limit  HTTP proxy rate limit per sec per IP. -1 = no limit [default: 20] --config, -c       load the given configuration file [default: "/home/johndoe/.config/ub.uku.droxy/config.json"] --debug, -D        debug mode
   --help, -h         print help message

 ```